 Where They Went: A Photographic History of Oklahoma Animals

 Date: Thursday, September 21, 2018

 Location: The Oklahoma History Center

 Details: Will Rogers once said, “If there are no dogs in Heaven, then when I die I want to go where they went.”
 Twenty-six photos and quotes from Oklahoma's history will demonstrate the bond between animals and people, whether in the field, at home, or in the wilderness.
-The exhibit will open on September 20 to the public.
-You will also be able to view the wonderful images online.
-Please visit, http://www.okhistory.org/historycenter/, for more information about visiting the Oklahoma History Center.
+The exhibit will open on September 21, 2018, to the public.
+Images from the exhibit as well as other animal images from Oklahoma history will also be available to view online.
+Please visit, http://www.okhistory.org/historycenter, for more information about visiting the Oklahoma History Center.